Rehabilitation - St Michael's Unit

 On admission patients undergo a full clinical assessment.
 Any abnormalities will be reported to your doctor.

-St Vincent’s Private Hospital offers a private rehabilitation service, 7 days a week, for inpatients run by Dr Nisal Gange, Dr Grant Kleinschmidt and Dr Marita Smith from CARSANS (Comprehensive Aging, Rehabilitation, Stroke and Neurological Services).
+St Vincent’s Private Hospital offers a private rehabilitation service, 7 days a week, for inpatients run by Dr Nisal Gange and Dr Binita Shrestha from Infinity Specialists and Dr Grant Kleinschmidt from CARSANS (Comprehensive Aging, Rehabilitation, Stroke and Neurological Services).
 The doctors offer a range of inpatient services for post-operative and medical patients including those with neurological conditions such as Parkinson’s disease and multiple sclerosis.

-Dr Nisal Gange is a geriatrician, stroke and rehabilitation physician who treats:
+Dr Nisal Gange is a geriatrician and stroke physician who treats:

 - Stroke and TIA’s (all ages)